jeeeeedi/make-your-game/README.md

 Some current issues that would be good to fix also:
 - ✔️ Pause: should also pause spooks movement and spawning
-- Win: should stop everything and maybe open a dialog to congratulate and ask if user wants to play again.
+- ✔️ Win: should stop everything and maybe open a dialog to congratulate and ask if user wants to play again.
 - ✔️ Bomb: if player is on adjacent tile (not just on the same tile), then lives should also be decreased
 - Instructions and controls can be a pop-up
-- Layers: some unnecessary layers are being repainted sometimes when bomb is dropped
+- ✔️ Layers: some unnecessary layers are being repainted sometimes when bomb is dropped -- fixed with will-change the whole game-board, not individual tiles

 Additional features:
 - bonus that can add lives or add time